aurelia/testing/doc/article/en-US/testing-components.md

 ```

-Running the test following html should be rendered `<div class="firstName">Bob</div>` and the test should pass.

-But let's take a step back and take a closer look at what is going on

-First we import `StageComponent` from `aurelia-testing`
+Running the test should result in the following html should be rendered `<div class="firstName">Bob</div>` and the test should pass.
+But let's take a step back and see what is going on here.
+First, we import `StageComponent` from `aurelia-testing`:

 ```JavaScript
 import {StageComponent} from 'aurelia-testing';
 ```

 `StageComponent` is just a convenience factory that creates a new instance of the `ComponentTester` class. `ComponentTester` is the actual class doing all the work.

-Next we use the `StageComponent` factory the stage our component
+Next we use the `StageComponent` factory to stage our component:

 ```JavaScript
 component = StageComponent